msahitya14/repcounter-pose/README.md

-# bloopercutter
+# Exercise Pose Detector and Form Judger
-Goal: To find bloopers in videos and auto cut them.
-Send it Davinci Resolve to make the editing process faster
+Goal: To use ML to analyze form of exercises and judge the user's form on their workouts.